15 Fall & Winter Home Maintenance & Energy Saving Tips

 Set your thermostat no higher than 68 degrees during the day if you’re home and even lower while you are sleeping.
 You can decrease your energy bills by as much as 10 percent a year by turning your thermostat back 10-15 percent for about eight hours a day.

 Your heating system is like a car, it performs better with regular maintenance.
-A thorough inspection and tune-up of your furnace or boiler ensures your system is performing its best and can achieve its manufacturer-rated efficiency.
+A thorough inspection and tune-up of your furnace or boiler ensure your system is performing its best and can achieve its manufacturer-rated efficiency.
 Best conducted at the beginning of the heating season, this service also ensures your equipment is in good working condition and there aren’t any safety issues, such as carbon monoxide leaks.
 For more information click here.

 Caulk and weather-strip all windows and doors.
 Also make sure the locks on windows are tight and draft resistant.
 If not, have them replaced.